JCMSK/2022_JCW/README.md

 ### Walk/hike
 - Fort Sint Pieter and the caves
 - Just wear comfortable shoes.
 No special attire is needed!
+- Consider bringing raincoat/umbrella in case of rain!

 ## Participants